 Step 1: Prepare the sugar coating

 Combine ¼ cup of sugar and 1 teaspoon of ground cinnamon in a shallow bowl.
-Stir them together and set it aside—you'll use this mix to coat the churros later.
+Stir them together and set it aside—you'll use this mixture to coat the churros later.

 Step 2: Combine the dry ingredients

-In a bowl, combine 1 cup of all-purpose flour, ½ teaspoon kosher salt (use half for table salt), and 1 tablespoon of sugar.
+In a bowl, combine 1 cup of all-purpose flour, ½ teaspoon kosher salt (or ¼ teaspoon table salt), and 1 tablespoon of sugar.
+Whisk them together.

 Step 3: Boil water and butter

-In a saucepan, combine 1 cup water with 2 tablespoons butter.
-Heat it up over medium-high until it boils and the butter melts completely into the water.
-Once it’s boiling, turn off the heat and take the pan off the stove.
+In a saucepan, mix 1 cup of water and 2 tablespoons of butter.
+Place over medium-high heat and let it come to a boil until the butter is fully melted.
+Then, turn off the heat and remove the pan from the stove.

 Step 4: Add the flour mixture